Restoration Insurance Tips: Workers Compensation and Fall Protection

 d.
 Erecting exterior walls.

 In these cases, conventional fall protection systems may not be the safest choice for builders.
-This is why your plan should be designed to enable supervisors and employees to recognize the fall hazards associated with this job and to establish the safest procedures that are to be followed in order to prevent falls to lower levels.
+This is why your plan should be designed to enable supervisors and employees to recognize the fall hazards associated with this job and to establish the safest procedures to be followed to prevent falls to lower levels.

-Each employee should be trained in all procedures and they should strictly adhere to them except when doing so would expose the employee to a greater hazard.
-If, in the employee’s opinion, this is the case, the employee is to notify the competent person of their concern and have the concern addressed before proceeding.
+Employees should be trained in all procedures and strictly adhere to them, except when doing so would expose them to a more significant hazard.
+If, in the employee’s opinion, this is the case, the employee is to notify the competent person of their concern and have the problem addressed before proceeding.

-It is the responsibility of the Safety Director to implement this Fall Protection Plan.
-Continual observation safety checks of work operations and the enforcement of the safety policy and procedures shall be regularly enforced.
-The crew supervisor or foreman is responsible for correcting any unsafe practices or conditions immediately.
+The Safety Director is responsible for implementing this Fall Protection Plan.
+Continual observation of safety checks of work operations and enforcing the safety policy and procedures shall be regularly enforced.
+The crew supervisor or foreman is responsible for immediately correcting any unsafe practices or conditions.

-It is the responsibility of the employer to ensure that all employees understand and adhere to the procedures of this plan and to follow the instructions of the crew supervisor.
-It is also the responsibility of the employee to bring to management’s attention any unsafe or hazardous conditions or practices that may cause injury to either themselves or any other employees.
-Any changes to the Fall Protection Plan must be approved by the Safety Director.
+It is the employer's responsibility to ensure that all employees understand and adhere to this plan's procedures and follow the crew supervisor's instructions.
+It is also the employee's responsibility to bring to management’s attention any unsafe conditions or practices that may cause injury to either themselves or any other employees.
+The Safety Director must approve any changes to the Fall Protection Plan.